apiato/apiato/.github/README.md

 > **Porto SAP** is a modern Software Architectural Pattern, designed to help developers organize their Code in a super maintainable way.
 It is very helpful for big and long term projects, as they tend to have higher complexity with time.

 You are **NOT** forced to build your Application using the Porto architecture.
-You can build it using the [MVC](http://docs.apiato.io/getting-started/architecture/#mvc-intro) architecture, and still benifit from all the features that Apiato provides. *(The Apiato MVC version is a little different than the standrd MVC)*.
+You can build it using the [MVC](http://docs.apiato.io/getting-started/architecture/#mvc-intro) architecture, and still benefit from all the features that Apiato provides. *(The Apiato MVC version is a little different than the standrd MVC)*.
 The Apiato features themselves are written using Porto, but can be used by any architecture.

 <br>